jeltechnologies/sheetmusic/README.md

 - 1.5 million postal codes from https://public.opendatasoft.com/explore/dataset/geonames-postal-code/export/ (download the CSV file)

 ## Openstreetdata
-The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.
-Optionally download houses information Openstreetdata.
-More houses files means better accuracy, but larger memory consumption.
+Optionally download houses information Openstreetdata to receive more detailed address information.
 - Download the houses files from https://openstreetdata.org/#addresses.
 The streets and addresses files are not needed.
 - Unzip the `*-houses.tsv.gz` to `*.houses.tsv` and copy them to the dataFolder.
+More houses files means better accuracy, but larger memory consumption.
+The geoservice has been tested with all houses files from Openstreetdata, which are 109 million house addresses.

+### Database
+By default all streets are loaded in memory.
+To reduce the memory consumption it is possible to use PostgreSQL to store the house address information.

+Should you use the database or not?
+It depends on the country.
+- United States (31 million addresses): Without PostgreSQL: 13 GB memory.
+With PostgresSQL: 2 GB memory
+- The Netherlands (10 million address).
+Without PostgreSQL:  4 GB memory.
+With PostgresQL : 1 GB memory
+- All countries will take around 8 GB when PostgreSQL is used.

+-

 # For the nerds